Mike Gallagher (American politician): Other issues

 On January 6, 2021, Gallagher was one of seven Republicans who did not support their colleagues' efforts to challenge the results of the 2020 presidential election.
 These seven signed a letter that, while giving credence to election fraud allegations made by Trump, said Congress did not have the authority to influence the election's outcome.

 During the 2021 storming of the United States Capitol, Gallagher said, "We are witnessing absolute banana republic crap in the United States Capitol right now", and told Trump, "you need to call this off".
 In May 2021, Gallagher and 174 other House Republicans voted against creating a commission to investigate the storming.
 He attributed his opposition to a desire to have non-public investigations and wanting "key language preventing interference in the over 400 ongoing criminal prosecutions".
 As a result, he was given a C− by the Republican Accountability Project.

 On January 9, 2021, Gallagher joined a group of other Republican legislators led by Ken Buck of Colorado in signing a letter to President-elect Joe Biden, asking him to formally request that House Speaker Nancy Pelosi halt efforts to impeach Trump.

-Gallagher voted to provide Israel with support following 2023 Hamas attack on Israel.
+Gallagher voted to provide Israel with support following the 2023 Hamas attack on Israel.

 Gallagher was a surprise vote against the first impeachment vote against Alejandro Mayorkas; the vote was tied for minutes before another Republican changed to allow a reintroduction of the bill in the future.

 Asked whether he was worried about backlash in his district for his vote, Gallagher told a small group of reporters: "That can’t be the North Star that guides your votes and guides your principles.”

 "I don't live online, guys," he replied when asked if he'd seen feedback on a Wall Street Journal op-ed explaining his vote.
 "Get offline.
 It's not healthy for you.
 I talk to human beings."